ioi-2017/tps/doc/README.md

 }
 ```

-## statement
+## statement/

 This folder contains the task statement, in markdown format.
 The main file is `index.md`, from which html file and other formats will be created.
-The pictures can be placed right in the same folder.
+The pictures can be placed here as well.

-## tests
+## tests/

-Initially it is empty, but after running generator it will contain all the test data (both input and output files).
+After running generator (using `tps gen`) it will contain all the test data (both input and output files).
 It also will contain a file `mapping` that contains, for each test, a line consisting names of a subtask and a test.
 The same test can be mapped to multiple subtasks.
-This mapping is used during the validation of test cases, and also for the CMS.
+This mapping is used during the validation of test cases, and also by CMS.

-## sanbox
+## sanbox/

 A folder that is used to compile solutions, and run them over the test data.
-It is not synched with git.
+It is not synced with git.

-## logs
+## logs/

 Contains all compile and run logs.

-## scripts
+## scripts/

-All the scripts used by the TPS.
+All the scripts used by the TPS are stored here.

-## public
+## public/

 All the public graders, example test data, sample source codes and compile scripts to be given to the contestant are stored here.